nicolashainaux/mathmaker/docs/include/overview.rst

 Advanced use
 ------------

-It's possible to create your own sheets in xml (only for the mental calculation theme yet).
-Read `the complete documentation <http://mathmaker.readthedocs.io/en/master/user_doc.html#xml-sheets>`__ for more information.
+It's possible to create your own sheets in yaml.
+Read `the complete documentation <http://mathmaker.readthedocs.io/en/master/user_doc.html#YAML-sheets>`__ for more information.

 Contribute
 ==========